 Beavertail Hill State Park offers a family-friendly camping experience less than 30 minutes east of town.
 The site is on the Old Milwaukee Railroad line, and the iconic Clark Fork River cuts through a mainstay of the park.
-This proximity to the water lends to swimming, fishing, and boating being the most prevalent activities.
+This proximity to the water lends to swimming, fishing, and boating as the most prevalent activities.

 The state park has 24 campsites available on a first-come, first-served basis.
 These sites accommodate tents and small recreation vehicles up to 28 feet long.
 Every site has access to vault toilets, picnic tables, and fire rings.
 The campground also has two Sioux-style tipis available to rent, with capacities to sleep up to six people.